On the Rise: Cincinnati’s Community Learning Centers

 Community schools are the kind of public schools that families want and children need: coordinated, inclusive, comprehensive, adaptive, responsive, and above all else, equitable.
 Cincinnati’s Community Schools are called “Community Learning Centers” and this four-film series from MediaSutra and the Partnership for the Future of Learning takes a deep dive into how these schools are working!

-Tweet: Go inside Community Learning Centers, Cincinnati’s #CommunitySchools in this new film series from @future4learning & @MediaSutra: https://futureforlearning.org/media/cincinnati-film-series/
+Tweet: Go inside Community Learning Centers, Cincinnati’s #CommunitySchools in this film series from @future4learning & @MediaSutra: https://futureforlearning.org/media/cincinnati-film-series/

-Watch the next three films:
+Watch the whole series of films:

 More Information about Community Schools: